IRONMANMARK/Lazor-Solver/README.md

 * I use multiprocessing to speed up the solving process.
 The code can take up the full capacity of your CPU.
 * If you want to gain an extra boost for the code, and if you is using WIN10.
 Then you could try the codes in the compiled_cython_for_win10 folder.
 ## Benchmark
-The detail information for the test run:<br>
+The detail information for the multiprocessing test run:<br>

                           OS:                            Win 10
                           Python version:                3.7